pjh-github/parquet-reader/README.md

-# paraquet-reader
+# parquet-reader
-A simple set of scripts for dealing with paraquets.
-Includes printing .paraquet file content and converting them to CSVs.
+A simple set of scripts for dealing with parquets.
+Includes printing .parquet file content and converting them to CSVs.